awslabs/aws-api-gateway-developer-portal/README.md

 npm run setup
 ```

-Follow the prompts and enter your account id, region, and names for your S3 buckets, CloudFormation stack, and API.
+Follow the prompts and enter your region, and names for your S3 buckets and CloudFormation stack.
 The names you provide for the S3 buckets must be unique to that region (ie. not just unique to your account) so it is recommended to add a prefix or suffix (eg. my-org-dev-portal).
 You can choose to provide an existing bucket for the __artifacts__ S3 bucket name, or a new one (in which case it will be created for you).
 The __site__ S3 bucket must __NOT__ exist, as this is managed by the CloudFormation stack.

 After this command completes, it will open your developer portal web app in your default browser.